Yagisan/SS2-City-Plan-Contest-Helper/README.md

 It is **very** important that you wait until all the messages in the top left corner have finished.
 Now would be an excellent time to go make a another cup of tea or coffee.
 Once these messages have finished, open the MCM, and in `MCM Settings manager` apply the supplied `Yagisan's City Plan Contest` preset.
 Now you are ready to go the the contest location, and start building.

 # Other Post Installation FAQ

+## Adjusting the resolution

+By default the list ships with a safe 1080p fullscreen configuration.
+To change this, click on `F4SE` in the dropdown list.
+Select `Fallout 4 Launcher` then click run.
+Adjust your settings as in vanilla, then  quit the launcher.
+Click on `Fallout 4 Launcher` in the dropdown list.
+Select `F4SE` then click run to start the game.

 ## Removing the Modlist